LoopKit/loopdocs/docs/browser/bb-overview.md

     We suggest you check when your most recent build in TestFlight will expire.

-    If you are able to build - do it now - that gives you 90 days for us to figure this out.
+    If you are able to build - do it now - that gives you 90 days.

     To [Build](bb-update.md#build-the-app){: target="_blank" }: